psychemedia/pentrich-uprising/histories/24_horsfall_shooting.md

 ```

-The difficulty in obtaining incriminating testimony against the Luddites seems, in part at least, to have been put down to the oaths that were believed to being adminstered to anyone who might have
+The difficulty in obtaining incriminating testimony against the Luddites seems, in part at least, to have been put down to the oaths that were believed to being administered to anyone who might have knowledge likely to be of use to the magistrates.

 ```{admonition} Unlawful oaths, May 1812
 :class: dropdown